Does Medical Debt Really Go Away After Seven Years?

 According to provisions in the Fair Credit Reporting Act, most accounts that go into collection can only be reported on your credit report for up to seven years.
 After that, they can’t negatively affect your credit score and shove potential lenders and landlords towards the door.

 There are, of course, some exceptions to this rule.
 Chapter 7 bankruptcy filings stay on your credit report for 10 years.
-Judgements stay either seven years or until the statute of limitations in your state is up, whichever is longer.
+Judgments stay either seven years or until the statute of limitations in your state is up, whichever is longer.
 Unpaid student debt?
 That will stay on your credit report for-ev-er.

 But medical debt won’t!
 While unpaid medical bills will come off your credit report after seven years, you’re still legally responsible for them.
 Taking those debts off your report just means they will no longer be held against you when you apply for a loan, an apartment, or a job, which is definitely a good thing.